alpaca-core/acord/README.md

 ## Preview Info and Limitations

-This preview release loads several hard-coded plugins for AI inference of concrete models:
+This preview release loads several hard-coded plugins for AI inference:

 * [ilib-llama.cpp](https://github.com/alpaca-core/ilib-llama.cpp): Multiple LLM-s wrapping [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp)
 * [ilib-whisper.cpp](https://github.com/alpaca-core/ilib-whisper.cpp): Whisper ASR wrapping [ggerganov/whisper.cpp](https://github.com/ggerganov/whisper.cpp)
 * [ilib-sd.cpp](https://github.com/alpaca-core/ilib-sd.cpp): Image generation with Stable Diffusion wrapping [leejet/stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)

-For all of these the supported compute backends for now are CPU, CUDA and Metal on Apple Silicon.
+For all of these the supported compute backends for now are CPU, CUDA, and Metal on Apple Silicon.

-If your device does not support CUDA or Metal, you can run on CPU, but all the demos here are such that the performance will be very poor, to the point of being unusable.
+If your device does not support CUDA or Metal, you can run on CPU, but we fear that all the demos here are such that the performance will be very poor, to the point of being unusable.

 ## Build and Run Acord